dsedivec/macos_ansible/README.md

   * **Warning!** When I did this, I got a warning saying that my phone can only sync with one library.
 (I don't have a library.)
 Then all my audiobooks got deleted.
 Should find a better way to do this.
 * Little Snitch: Not even installed, do it all yourself---**installer will force reboot**
 * Loopback: Add license
-* Mail.app: Enable mail bundles (can't find any plist where these are enabled)
+* Mail.app: Enable accounts, enable mail bundles (can't find any plist where these are enabled), set up junk mail (done by rules, mostly), enable mail rules (they come with if you imported a Mail.app directory from another machine), copy any mail over
 * Moom: License, start at login, hide with Bartender
 * OneNote: Sign in
 * Parallels: Grant various permissions at first run, install license, copy over VMs